itsee-birmingham/django_wce_api/README.md

 The tests for the API are in a separate Django app called `api_tests` as there are no models that can be used for testing in the API itself.
 Testing documentation is available in the `api_tests` app.

+## License

+## Acknowledgments

+The code was developed by the Institute of Textual Scholarship and Electronic Editing (ITSEE) at the University of Birmingham as part of the ERC funded ...

+This app is based on a similar app developed by ITSEE and funded by ... .